AviatrixSystems/Docs/HowTos/transit_subnet_inspection_azure.rst

 #. **There is a downtime of 10 – 20 seconds when you add or remove subnets from a subnet group.
 If this downtime is not acceptable, be sure to add or remove subnet groups during a maintenance window.**

 #.
 Configure a “Default” Subnet Group in the VNET and add all subnets that do not need an inspection policy to the “Default” group.
-All other subnets that require traffic inspection can be added to custom subnet groups that have inspection policy set.
+All other subnets that require traffic inspection can be added to custom subnet groups that have an inspection policy set.

+#.
+Only learned and Aviatrix-created routes are carried over from the subnet routing tables to the subnet group routing tables created by Aviatrix.
+Once a subnet is added to a group, you can manually recreate custom routes in the subnet group route table through the Azure console.

 Configuring an Inspection Policy
 --------------------------------